 RTE which is the leader in Power Distribution across Europe needed to interface with 1,300 stakeholders to track as part of their API program.
 This allowed them to achieve their goal of interfacing with everyone.

-When it comes to choice and the number of APIs or providers available, if you cannot link this choice with citizen choice or revenue growth, then most of your stakeholders won’t understand the value of your efforts you are making to provide them with better opportunities.
+When it comes to choice and the number of APIs or providers available, if you cannot link this choice with citizen choice or revenue growth, then most of your stakeholders won’t understand the value of the efforts you are making to provide them with better opportunities.

 The fourth area of consumption